CrossFit Open Workouts: The Modern Age (19-23)

 Equipment: Gymnastics rings, Concept2 rower, wall ball

 This one is a lot of fun.
-Even if you’re not great at muscle-ups, you can split these into doubles (like I did) or, if you can’t do them at all, can have fun making the wall balls and rowing a sprint grind.
+Even if you’re not great at muscle-ups, you can split these up or, if you can’t do them at all (I’m still working on mine!), can have fun making the wall balls and rowing a sprint grind.

 2021 CrossFit Open Workouts